Dhritarashtra: The Kurukshetra War

-Krishna, as a peace emissary of the Pandavas, travelled to Hastinapura to persuade the Kauravas to avoid the bloodshed of their own kin.
+Krishna, as a peace emissary of the Pandavas, travelled to Hastinapura to persuade the Kauravas to avoid the bloodshed of their own descendants.
 However, Duryodhana conspired to arrest him, which resulted in the failure of the mission.
 After Krishna's peace mission failed and a war seemed inevitable, Vyasa approached Dhritarashtra and offered to grant him a divine vision so that Dhritarashtra could see the war.
 However, not willing to see his kin slaughtered, Dhritarashtra asked that the boon be given to Sanjaya, his charioteer.
 Sanjaya dutifully narrated the war to his liege, reporting how Bhima killed all his children.
 Sanjaya would console the blind king while challenging the king with his own viewpoints and morals.
 When Lord Krishna displayed his Vishvarupa (True form) to Arjuna on the battlefield of Kurukshetra, Dhritarashtra regretted not possessing the divine sight.

 Dhritarashtra was confident that Bhishma, Drona, Karna and the other invincible warriors would make the Kaurava camp victorious.
 He rejoiced whenever the tide of war turned against the Pandavas.
 However, the results of the war devastated him.
 All of his sons and grandsons but one were killed in the carnage.
 Dhritarashtra's only daughter Duhsala was widowed.
 Yuyutsu had defected to Pandava side at the onset of the war, and was the only son of Dhritarashtra who had managed to survive the Kurukshetra War.

 Crushing of Bhima's metal statue

-Dhritarashtra was furious with Bhima for mercilessly slaying all his sons, especially Duryodhana.
 After the war ended, the victorious Pandavas arrived at Hastinapura for the formal transfer of power.
 The Pandavas set forth to embrace their uncle and offer him their respects.
 Dhritarashtra hugged Yudhishthira heartily without a grudge.
-When Dhritarashtra turned to Bhima, Krishna sensed his intentions and asked Bhima to move Duryodhana's iron statue of Bhima (used by the prince for training) in his place.
+When Dhritarashtra turned to Bhima, Krishna sensed his intentions and asked Bhima to step back and placed Bhima's iron statue in his place.
 Dhritarashtra crushed the statue into pieces and then broke down crying, his rage leaving him.
 Broken and defeated, Dhritarashtra apologised for his folly and wholeheartedly embraced Bhima and the other Pandavas.

 Later years and death

-After the great war of Mahabharata, the grief-stricken blind king along with his wife Gandhari, sister-in-law Kunti, and half brother Vidura left Hastinapura for penance.
+15 years after the great war of Mahabharata, the grief-stricken blind king along with his wife Gandhari, sister-in-law Kunti, and half brother Vidura left Hastinapura for penance.
 It is believed that all of them (except Vidura who predeceased him) perished in a forest fire and attained moksha.